Why get an MBA degree? Fundamentally, doing an MBA is an opportunity to (A) develop yourself and (B) enhance your career prospects.

 A Master of Business Administration degree remains an asset no matter what twists and turns your career may take.

-- If you want to be an entrepreneur, an MBA is recommended for developing the breadth of skills you need.
+Even if you want to be an entrepreneur, and don’t need extra qualifications, an MBA is recommended for developing the breadth of skills you need.
+Would-be entrepreneurs enroll in MBA programs in high numbers simply to gain skills for running their own business.

-An MBA is a generalist course.
-It exposes you to diverse business administration roles, better positioning you to manage teams and complex processes.
-Specialist study streams are also available within many programs.
+An MBA is a flexible course.
+An MBA program will train you in handling general business administration roles, better positioning you to manage teams and complex processes.
+As well, specialist study streams are available within many programs.

 Management and leadership